js-bits/model/README.md

-# Abstract data model
+# Multi-purpose data model

 Inspired by [Backbone.js](http://backbonejs.org/#Model).
 Reimagined and modernized.

-`Model` is a dynamic data structure, defined by certain rules using a data schema.
+`Model` is a static data structure, defined by certain rules using a data schema.

 ```javascript
 const Profile = new Model({